 Add in optional bubbles and an extensive brunch menu with classics like avocado on toast, croque monsieur and eggs benedict and you’ve got yourself a tea room for the books!

 📍You’ll find Candella Tea Room at 34 Kensington Church Street, London, W8 4HA.

 🚇 Nearest station is High Street Kensington.

 10. The Diamond Jubilee Tea Salon at Fortnum & Mason, Piccadilly

 Rounding off this list of the best London tea rooms is The Diamond Jubilee Tea Salon at the prestigious Fortnum & Mason.
 Opened by Her Majesty the Queen no less in 2012, it’s ‘the undisputed home of afternoon tea’ – and for good reason.

 On the menu at this award-winning spot are precisely-cut sandwiches, freshly-baked cakes, melt-in-the-mouth scones and the main ingredient – tea of course.
 It’s well worth a visit here if you’re ever in Central London and fancy a cuppa or two.

 So there you have it – the Secret London roundup of some of the loveliest London tea rooms.
-So if you’re wanting to celebrate this two-century old tradition, then you know where to go!
+So if you’re wanting to celebrate this two-century old tradition and warm up during this cold Winter weather, then you know where to go!